jonniek/mpv-playlistmanager/README.md

 - __Move up__(UP)
   - Moves the cursor up in playlist, if at first entry loops to end of playlist.
 - __Move down__(DOWN)
-  - Moves the cursor down in playlist, if at first entry loops to start of playlist.
+  - Moves the cursor down in playlist, if at last entry loops to start of playlist.
 - __Show playlist__(SHIFT+ENTER)
   - Displays the playlist
 - __Remove file__(Backspace)